getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

 #### Database “schema”

-JSON document stores like [MongoDB](https://www.mongodb.org/) and [RethinkDB](http://rethinkdb.com/) don’t technically have schemas, but in our case we want all of our documents to be consistent so we can reason about the data.
+JSON document stores like [MongoDB](https://www.mongodb.org/) and [RethinkDB](http://rethinkdb.com/) don’t technically have schemas, but we want all of our documents to be consistent so we can reason about the data.
 Each game that is played on the system is stored as a single JSON document.
-The document for an in-progress game with 2 moves looks something like this:
+The document for an in-progress game with two moves looks something like this:

 ```json
 {